mcqj/wpCoin/README.md

 Example React project with Truffle.
 Includes contracts, migrations, tests, user interface and webpack build pipeline.

 ## Usage

-To initialize a project with this exapmple, run `truffle init webpack` inside an empty directory.
+We prefer to install 'truffle' locally that globally and so we run it from an npm script e.g. `npm run truffle -- migrate` This project was initially created with `npm run truffle -- init webpack` inside an empty directory.
+To run JS scripts from truffle, e.g checkAllBalances.js: `npm run truffle -- exec checkAllBalances`

 ## TODO